dylanriboulet/GPL_Project/README.md

 Provides an overview of the project and its components.

 # Methodology
-To provide a comprehensive analysis, we have employed several advanced techniques and methodologies:
+To provide a comprehensive analysis, I have employed several advanced techniques and methodologies:

 ### Non-parametric VaR:
 I have used the Epanechnikov Kernel to implement the non-parametric VaR, which offers a more flexible and robust approach to assessing potential losses.